 If, instead, your business is an unincorporated partnership or LLC, the difficulty of leaving or dissolving your business will depend on whatever agreement you set up when you created the partnership or LLC.
 If your partnership agreement or articles of organization do not have specific terms for how to handle an owner leaving the company or selling their stake, even one person leaving might require dissolving the company and reorganizing entirely, even if all your other partners want to continue doing business together.
 Even then, however, you’ll still need to do an accounting to figure out how much your individual stake in the partnership or LLC is worth.

 If you find yourself looking to sell or dissolve your business, you can look to the experienced guidance of the business law attorneys at Blodnick, Fazio and Clark.
 The commercial litigation attorneys at Blodnick, Fazio & Clark are skilled and knowledgeable in the area of business law and commercial transactions.
-With an office conveniently located in Garden City, Nassau County, the firm provides high-quality legal care at reasonable prices.
+With an office conveniently located in Garden City, Nassau County, and Babylon in Suffolk County, the firm provides high-quality legal care at reasonable prices.
 If you require legal assistance concerning antitrust litigation, dissolution of a business, protecting your business from divorce, or another commercial litigation matter, call (516) 280-7105 or fill out our contact form for a free consultation.